NorthCoastChurch/IT-Policy/Policy-18-Patch-Management.md

 **Responsibility**

-The VP of IT is responsible for providing a secure network environment for North Coast Church.
+The Director of IT is responsible for providing a secure network environment for North Coast Church.
 It is North Coast Church’s policy to ensure all computer devices (including servers, desktops, printers, etc.) connected to North Coast Church’s network, have the most recent operating system, security, and application patches installed.

 Every user, both individually and within the organization, is responsible for ensuring prudent and responsible use of computing and network resources.